sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/enabling_cody_enterprise.md

       "cody.enabled": true
     }
     ```
-3. Setup a policy to automatically create embeddings for repositories: ["Configuring embeddings"](code_graph_context.md#configuring-embeddings)
+3. Set up a policy to automatically create embeddings for repositories: ["Configuring embeddings"](code_graph_context.md#configuring-embeddings)

 Cody is now fully set up on your instance!